 Induction of labour

 You might be offered an induction to avoid your pregnancy going on past 42 weeks.
-A prolonged pregnancy increases the risk that the baby could become unwell or, sadly, die, as the placenta can’t always support the baby healthily past 42 weeks
+A prolonged pregnancy increases the likelihood that the baby could become unwell or, sadly, die.
+For some women, the placenta can’t always support the baby healthily at this later stage of pregnancy.
+Because we don’t always know which babies are at risk, all women in the UK are offered induction after 41 weeks of pregnancy

 If you are offered an induction of labour, ask about